chase-moskal/metalshop/metalback/cluster-tutorial/readme.md

     - run `./install-external-dns-cloudflare XXXXXX proxy`
       - replace `XXXXXX` with the cloudflare token
       - remove `proxy` at the end to disable cloudflare proxy

+## (c) prepare your application for continuous deployment

 1. create a namespace for your app: `kubectl create namespace APPNAME`
     - replace `APPNAME` with the lowercase name of your app, eg `metalshop`

-## (c) prepare your application for continuous deployment

 1. download your cluster's kubeconfig file from digitalocean, and paste the contents as github secret `STAGE_KUBECONFIG`
 1. sign up for dockerhub, and set `DOCKER_USERNAME` and `DOCKER_PASSWORD` as secrets on your git repo

-coming soon
+more coming soon..?

 <!--
 **(c) allow your app to pull your images from github packages**